World Cup Social Media Campaigns

 Adidas – All In or Nothing

 Adidas, an official sponsor of the World Cup has launched a commercial called “Messi’s dream”.
 At the end of the YouTube version of the film, it asks viewers to click one of two buttons – ‘all in’ or ‘nothing’.
-Click ‘all in’ and you are taken to a website where you can sign up to follow Adidas during the World Cup and be involved with all its social media activity, or click ‘nothing’ to opt out.
+Click ‘all in’ and you were taken to a website where you can sign up to follow Adidas during the World Cup and be involved with all its social media activity, or click ‘nothing’ to opt out.

 Samsung – Galaxy 11